In this guide

-Naturally, health professionals are skeptical about participating in surveys for money.
-After all, there are worries over whether it is too good to be true.
+Naturally, health professionals are cautious about earning money online as a doctor.
+This includes participating in surveys for money.
+After all, many wonder about confidentiality and how the information will be used.
 This section addresses some of the most common questions and concerns about paid surveys for physicians.

 Are paid physician surveys legitimate?

 This is the most common question regarding paid physician surveys.
 Countless medical panels are claiming to offer surveys for physicians.
 While most are legitimate, payouts vary wildly.
 Many such panels are no more than online survey routers, which provide access to third-party surveys.
-You can trust the surveys that are presented to you on Sermo, as they have been vetted and verified.
+You can trust the surveys that are presented to you on Sermo, as they have been vetted and verified for medical professionals.

 In 2021 alone, Sermo partnered with 500+ of the world’s most trusted companies in the healthcare space ranging from pharmaceutical manufacturers to healthcare consultancies, including 17 of the top 25 manufacturers globally.

 This is a common question asked about paid questionnaire surveys.
 It depends on your specialty, experience, the market research company, survey, site and how many surveys you complete.
 But, in general you can expect to make from a few hundred dollars to thousands of dollars each year.
 And to make things even better, you can roll your physician surveys for honorarium directly into an investment or separate 401k account to compound how much extra income you earn.

 Medical survey opportunities are industry-sponsored and may relate to theoretical or unapproved products.
 For this reason, physicians generally cannot claim category 1 CME hours for time spent on filling in online surveys for cash.

 While some experts claim category 2 CME credit, this is something that should be checked via your credentialing body.